-CHINESE NEW YEAR 2014 (The Year of the Horse)
+CHINESE NEW YEAR 2015 (The Year of the Sheep)

 Detailed below is information which visitors may find useful in relation to events, tourist attractions, public transport, shopping, museums, public libraries, leisure venues and postal services during the Chinese New Year period.

-The grand finale of the Chinese New Year Night Parade 2014 was the HKTB float “New Year Party @ World City”, a bejewelled carnival train, symbolising the beginning of a vibrant and joyous journey in Hong Kong.
+The grand finale of last year's Chinese New Year Night Parade was the HKTB float “New Year Party @ World City”, a bejewelled carnival train, symbolising the beginning of a vibrant and joyous journey in Hong Kong.
 Image: Hong Kong Tourism Board

-The Hong Kong “king” and “queen” of clowns, both champions in the World Clown Competition, were joined by local professional clowns to entertain spectators along the 2014 parade route.
+The Hong Kong “king” and “queen” of clowns, both champions in the World Clown Competition, were joined by local professional clowns to entertain spectators along last year's parade route.
 Image: Hong Kong Tourism Board

-Chinese New Year Celebrations in Hong Kong for the Year of the Snake run from 4th to 23rd February 2013.
+Chinese New Year Celebrations in Hong Kong for the Year of the Sheep run from 13th February 2015 to 5th March 2015.
 Special events include;

-CATHAY PACIFIC INTERNATIONAL CHINESE NEW YEAR NIGHT PARADE on Chinese New Year's Day, 10th February, the highlight of Lunar New Year's celebrations, takes place through the streets of Tsim Sha Tsui, starting at the Hong Kong Cultural Centre Piazza at 8pm and passing Star Ferry Pier Bus Terminus then travelling along Canton Road, Haiphong Road, Nathan Road and Salisbury Road before finishing at Sheraton Hong Kong Hotel & Towers at 9-30pm.
-The Night Parade, first held in 1996, is sponsored by Cathay Pacific for the 15th consecutive year.
-The parade features thirteen elaborately decorated themed floats with colourful lighting, twelve international performing groups from Australia, Bolivia, China, Estonia, Ireland, Japan, Korea, Poland, Russia, Spain, UK and USA, eleven local performing groups, and nine street performing groups with thousands of musicians in marching bands, cheerleaders, costumed characters, traditional cultural performances, dances and dragon and lion dancers.
+CATHAY PACIFIC INTERNATIONAL CHINESE NEW YEAR NIGHT PARADE on Chinese New Year's Day, 19th February 2015, the highlight of Lunar New Year's celebrations, takes place through the streets of Tsim Sha Tsui, starting at the Hong Kong Cultural Centre Piazza at 8pm then passing Star Ferry Pier Bus Terminus then travelling along Canton Road, Haiphong Road, Nathan Road and Salisbury Road before arriving at the finish at Sheraton Hong Kong Hotel & Towers at about 9-45pm, with the last float reaching the finish at about 10-45pm.
+The Night Parade, first held in 1996, is sponsored by Cathay Pacific for the 17th consecutive year.
+The parade features about thirteen elaborately decorated themed floats with colourful lighting, international performing groups from several countries, local performing groups, and street performing groups with thousands of musicians in marching bands, cheerleaders, costumed characters, traditional cultural performances, dances and dragon and lion dancers.
 Prior to the parade, starting from 6-30pm, spectators along the route will be entertained a line-up of performers, including jugglers, dancers, cosplayers and a marching band.

 In order to allow more spectators to view the parade there are no spectator stands along the route, other than at Hong Kong Cultural Centre Piazza, where the parade starts.
-Sound and lighting effects along the route are being enhanced for this year's parade.
+Sound and lighting effects for the parade have been enhanced since 2013.

-Viewing along the parade route is free and the parade is expected to be watched by about 80,000 spectators.
-Paid seating is available in spectator stands at Hong Kong Cultural Centre Piazza. *Approximately 2,700 seats are available in the spectator stands.
-Tickets, priced at HK$300, HK$350 and HK$400, are on sale on a first-come, first-served basis (maximum 4 tickets per person) from Hong Kong Tourism Board Visitor Centre at Star Ferry Pier Concourse, Tsim Sha Tsui from 8am on Saturday 2nd February 2013.
+Viewing along the parade route is free and the parade is expected to be watched by about 150,000 spectators.
+Paid seating is available in spectator stands at Hong Kong Cultural Centre Piazza.
+Approximately 2,700 seats are available in the spectator stands.
+Tickets, priced at HK$300, HK$450 and HK$480, are on sale on a first-come, first-served basis (maximum 4 tickets per person) from Hong Kong Tourism Board Visitor Centre at Star Ferry Pier Concourse, Tsim Sha Tsui from 8am on Saturday 7th February 2015.
 HKTB Visitor Centre is open from 8am to 8pm daily.
 However, it should be noted that tickets usually sell out on the first day of ticket sales.

 Spectator stands open for ticket holders at 7pm.